 Single Sign On Detailed Documentation

-The below document details all the functionality of each screen of the SSO configuration.
+The below articles details all the functionality of each screen of the SSO configuration.

 On the SSO Account Settings page, there are 3 distinct areas of functionality.
 The first is the area is the main enablement of SSO.

 The first toggle (#1) is to enable SSO for your account.
 This cannot be enabled until you upload your Identity Provider Settings (see instructions here) and have at least one domain approved (discussed in the next section).
 Once this is enabled, your account is able to use SSO right away.
 Yet it does not impact accounts for existing users and they still are able to use the username and password they have.